 Further down Collett Street, you will find Hibernia Lodge and Byrne’s Mill and Cottage.
 Built in 1856 for local Clerk of Petty Sessions, Obadiah Williams, Hibernia Lodge was regarded as one of Queanbeyan’s most outstanding buildings for many years due to its unusual architecture.
 Byrne’s Mill and Cottage was built some time later in 1883.
 Its steam flour mill was the 6th flour mill in Queanbeyan, but it ceased operations in 1889 and became a storehouse.

 You will then turn on to Morisset Street to see the Furlong House.
 The house was built in the 1850s for William Hunt, the owner of the Kent Hotel and the two Elmsall Inns, which were the first licensed establishments in Queanbeyan.
 Morisset Street also houses Saint Stephen’s Presbyterian Church, which was built in the early 1870s.

-On your way back down to Lowe Street, where you first started the tour, you will see the Boer War Memorial.
+On your way up Lowe Street towards Antill Street, you will see the Boer War Memorial in Moore Park.
 Erected in 1903, it is one of the oldest Boer War Memorials in New South Wales.
-Close by on Farrer Place, you will also find the Queanbeyan and District Museum (originally built as a police residence, c.
-1876) and Queanbeyan Printing Museum, where you can view the working printing presses and learn about the prolific industry from a bygone era.
-Opposite to the museums is the final destination on the walking tour, the William James Farrer Memorial.
-Farrer is considered the ‘Father of the Australian what industry’ due to his success in significantly improving both the quality and crop yields of Australia’s national wheat harvest.
+Continuing down Lowe Street towards Farrer Place where you first started the walking tour, you will find the last stop of the tour, the Queanbeyan and District Museum (originally built as a police residence, c.
+1876) and the Queanbeyan Printing Museum, where you can view the working printing presses and learn about the prolific industry from a bygone era.